Revolutionary Innovations in Agriculture

 Hydroponics and greenhouse farming

 Hydroponics and greenhouse technologies need nutrient-rich water for plant growth instead of soil.
-Hydroponics supports to produce high-quality vegetables and fruits in controlled environmental conditions.
-This technology is environmentally safe, high producing and decreases the pressure on land and water.
+Hydroponics supports to production of high-quality vegetables and fruits in controlled environmental conditions.
+This technology is environmentally safe, highly productive, and decreases the pressure on land and water.
 Water-saving hydroponics systems will bring sustainable animal feed to herders in the Saudi Arabian desert.

-The average vegetable yield in the field is about 5 tons per acre, but the hydroponic technique in the greenhouse makes the yield enhance up to 200 tons for each acre planted.
-Previous studies have reported that hydroponic green fodder production technique requires only about 2–10% of the water required to produce the equivalent amount of crop in soil culture (4).
+The average vegetable yield in the field is about 5 tons per acre, but the hydroponic technique in the greenhouse enhances the yield enhance up to 200 tons for each acre planted.
+Previous studies have reported that the hydroponic green fodder production technique requires only about 2–10% of the water required to produce the equivalent amount of crop in soil culture (4).
 Therefore, it could be a potential technique for food production with less water consumption in desert countries like Saudi Arabia.
-The technologies have been also implemented in other parts of Arab region e.g. Qatar and United Arab Emirates.
-Similarly, Saudi Arabia has taken the initiative by establishing Emirates Hydroponic Farm in 2005, which had started to produce for 194 domestic needs and regional demands.
-The largest aquaponic center of the world launched by Abu Dhabi, the project was started by growing lettuces and vegetable production.
+The technologies have also been implemented in other parts of the Arab region e.g. Qatar and the United Arab Emirates.
+Similarly, Saudi Arabia has taken the initiative by establishing Emirates Hydroponic Farm in 2005, which started to produce for 194 domestic needs and regional demands.
+The largest aquaponic center of the world, launched by Abu Dhabi, the project was started by growing lettuce and vegetable production.
 In Aquaponics, the vegetable uses nutrient-enriched water with fish that are living in.

-Sundrop Farms company has already operated some of the most advanced greenhouses in the world, enabling them to grow sustainable production by harvesting solar power to supply with energy, Hydroponic greenhouses that don’t use soil, encouring the plants to flourish and water treatment to create fresh water from the sea or brackish sources to irrigate the crops.
-All is need is sun and seawater to grow food all year round.
+Sundrop Farms company has already operated some of the most advanced greenhouses in the world, enabling them to grow sustainable production by harvesting solar power to supply energy, Hydroponic greenhouses that don’t use soil, encouraging the plants to flourish, and water treatment to create fresh water from the sea or brackish sources to irrigate the crops.
+All that is needed is sun and seawater to grow food all year round.
 With no need to rely on the weather or soil quality, their methods provide economic and community benefits, and are better for the planet too.

 A prototype field is Todhia Arable Farm.
 The commercial farm covers almost 70 sq.km of the Arabian Desert in the Al-Kharj region, located 77 km south of Saudi Arabia’s capital city, Riyadh.
 The green circles are the farm’s agricultural fields.
 During the year-round growing season, crops rotated through the fields include alfalfa, Rhodes grass, barley, wheat, and corn.
 Each field is irrigated with a center-pivot sprinkler system.
 Rainfall amounts in the arid environment fall far short of the water needed to feed the system, so farmers tap into deep aquifers and pump water from up to 1,000 meters (3,300 feet) below the surface.